Rock & Pop Faceted Skull Large by Kien

 Art design by Kien / Design Memento Mori by Ali Bakova

-Showcasing the NUDE Rock & Pop collection’s artful approach to glassware – this unique piece imaginatively elevates our Memento Mori series of skull-shaped objects designed by Ali Bakova.
-It’s cast from faceted crystalline glass in a luminous black hue and hand-painted with a two-tone lightning bolt motif created by Kien – a young graffiti artist whose work draws inspiration from rock and urban cultures.
+Edgy and modern, this NUDE Rock & Pop sculpture isn’t for the faint-hearted.
+The skull-shaped silhouette is taken from our Memento Mori collection designed by Ali Bakova and cast from faceted crystalline glass in a luminous green hue.
+Notice the boldly coloured hand-painted motif created by graffiti artist Kien, whose work captures the subversive street art vibes.
 A true work of art – only five are available worldwide.

 This limited edition will have an average delivery time of 4-6 weeks.

 - 198 mm / 260 mm / 210 mm

 - Limited edition - only 5 available worldwide

 Standard delivery is free on all orders within Europe over € 100,00, otherwise, delivery is €10,00.

 Norway and Switzerland have free delivery on all orders over € 150,00, otherwise, delivery costs of € 15,00.
 We ship to Norway and Switzerland custom / duties included.
 You will not face any additional cost upon arrival of your order.

 Once your order has shipped, it usually takes 2-3 days for Italy and 3-5 days for rest of Europe.
 If you have not received your products, feel free to contact us through our customer service.